 - Science (GCSE)

 Students must also have included in their curriculum foundation subjects.
 These subjects may not be examined:

 - Religious Education

-Careers education is integrated into our extended tutorial programme and complemented by specialist provision; information from employers and post 16 providers; bespoke careers events; and independent careers guidance.
-Further information can be found on this page.
+Careers education is integrated into our Life Skills programme and complemented by specialist provision; information from employers and post 16 providers; bespoke careers events; and independent careers guidance.

 - Art (GCSE)

 - Geography (GCSE)

 - Health and Social Care (OCR Cambridge National Certificate Levels 1 & 2)

 - Hospitality & Catering (WJEC Certificate Levels 1 & 2)